 This is an electrical climate-control system which provides heat as well as refrigerated cooling.
-Reverse-cycle air conditioning is 300–600% efficient, which means that it can take one unit of electrical energy and turn it into 3 to 6 times as much heating or cooling energy.
+Reverse-cycle air conditioning is 300% to 600% efficient, which means that it can take one unit of electrical energy and turn it into 3 to 6 times as much heating or cooling energy.
 Under mild conditions, some products can achieve efficiencies of over 1000%.

-Split system air conditioners are made up of 2 units: an exterior compressor and an interior unit.
+Split-system air conditioners are made up of 2 units—an exterior compressor and an interior unit.
 The interior unit can either be non-ducted (such as a wall-mounted unit) or ducted in the roof cavity and connected to various points of the dwelling through ductwork.
 The 2 units are connected by pipes that carry refrigerant.
-Ducted systems are not as efficient as the wall units, as a larger fan is used and energy is lost through the ductwork.
+Ducted systems are not as efficient as the wall units, because a larger fan is used and energy is lost through the ductwork.

 Window air conditioners are installed into a window space.
 Models can be cooling only or cooling/heating.
 These systems are generally better suited to smaller rooms or homes.

 To help you discuss your options with retailers or tradespeople, read the Australian Refrigeration Council’s air conditioning guides.